Meet the Assumption University Faculty

 Mark Christensen, Ph.D.

-Professor Mark Christensen has been teaching History for the CCE division since 2011 while with Assumption College as a full-time day instructor.
+Professor Mark Christensen has been teaching History for the CCE division since 2011 while with Assumption University as a full-time day instructor.
 Professor Christensen is now an associate professor at Brigham Young University in Provo, Utah, but continues to teach with CCE.
 He is the author of various books and articles on colonial Latin America including Nahua and Maya Catholicisms.
 “As an historian of colonial Latin American, my specialization includes Nahua (Aztec) and Maya ethnohistory in central Mexico and Yucatan, and the translation of Nahuatl and Maya texts.
 I am interested in the lives of native peoples and how they negotiated their colonial religious and social experience.”

 Accounting and Management